 To log into your CS Linux account, reboot your CS computer; when a menu appears, use the arrow keys to select Ubuntu from the set of options, and press enter to select it.
 The login window should look similar to what is shown in Figure 1.
+You can click on the circular gnome icon to the right of "Login" to view a menu where you can customize the look and feel of your Linux session.
+For now, we'll assume that you've left it on Ubuntu (Default).
 Provide your CS account username and password (the same credentials as you used for your Windows account in lab 1) to log in.

-Once logged in, you can access system settings for your desktop environment by clicking on the power icon in the upper right hand corner and select System Settings...
-To find Thonny, click the App icon (the bottom-most icon in the bar on the left side of the screen.
+Once logged in, the overall look and feel of your desktop will vary depending on which environment you have selected.
+To access system settings for your desktop environment, click on the power icon in the upper right hand corner and select System Settings...
+To find Thonny, click the Ubuntu icon (the top-most icon in the bar on the left side of the screen.
 If Thonny doesn't appear among the applications there, you can type Thonny in the search bar and it should appear.
 Once Thonny starts, it should look very similar to the Windows version you used in last week's lab.